 Marlene Monge es estudiante de segundo año de la Maestría en Trabajo Social en la Universidad de California, Berkeley con una especialidad en fortalecimiento de niños, jóvenes y familias.
 Nació en Mexicali, México.
 Obtuvo una licenciatura en Comunicación de la Universidad de Chapman, así como una licenciatura en Psicología de la Universidad Iberoamericana en la Ciudad de México.
 Marlene está comprometida en brindar un servicio de salud mental bilingüe y bicultural.
 Durante el primer año de la maestría, hizo sus prácticas profesionales en Servicios del niño y adolescente en el Hospital General y Centro de Trauma Zuckerberg de San Francisco.
 Proporcionó terapia individual y familiar, predominantemente a clientes de origen latino.
 En este año, Marlene hará sus prácticas en Safe Passages donde realizará evaluaciones de salud mental, terapia individual y grupal, y manejo de casos con estudiantes Latinxs en Oakland, CA. Planea obtener una Credencial de Servicios de Personal para Alumnos en Trabajo Social (PPSC) y una Licencia en Trabajo Social Clínico (LCSW) para ofrecer servicios de salud mental a las comunidades Latinxs.

 Lydieth Najera is a second-year graduate student at UC Berkeley’s School of Social Welfare.
 She is in the Strengthening Organizations and Communities (SOC) concentration.
-Lydieth earned her Bachelor of Arts in Psychology with a Minor in Women, Gender, and Sexuality Studies from California State University, Long Beach.
+Lydieth earned her Bachelor of Arts in Psychology with a minor in Women's Studies from California State University, Long Beach.
 Prior to starting graduate school, she worked as a health educator to support youth and families in Orange County’s schools and communities.
 Additionally, inspired by her mother’s work in the reproductive health field, Lydieth also became an advocate for reproductive justice.
 Her support for reproductive justice led her to engage in policy advocacy and community organizing.
 As a result of her experience, Lydieth understands health disparities and the importance of creating access to essential services, particularly among Latinx communities.
 To address inequities within Latinx communities and communities of color, Lydieth plans to engage in multilevel practice to enhance service systems.
 For this school year, Lydieth is interning at Alameda County Center for Healthy Schools and Communities in a blended placement of direct and macro-level practice.